 Unfortunately, even following guides online, I made a mistake and the cart wiped the security codes.
 I was unwilling to sell it as not working, so I put it in storage until 2017 when I located it again.
 By this time Darksoft was offering his cartridge modding service online so I sent it over for revival.

 I also purchased a couple more 128 mbit SIMMS needed to play the larger games like Third Strike.
-As you can see; one of the memory modules is an original Capcom one, the other is a new SIMM Darksoft had made to the original design.
+As you can see; one of the memory modules is an original Capcom one, the other is a new SIMM Darksoft made.
 The memory is Flash ram, and not compatible with PC memory unlike the Sega Naomi NetDimm.

 The last thing to do was download the ISO containing the modified games and test it all out.
 This CD contains all six games and language packs.